 However, it is critical to follow all the label instructions for maximum safety.
 Also, consider the age of the dog while purchasing the product.

-In case of overdosing the Frontline Plus on your dog, call the veterinarian without delay.
+Note: In case of overdosing the Frontline Plus on your dog, call the veterinarian without delay.

 How about you bathe your dog with a shampoo that will leave the fleas dead, your dog clean and shinning?
 Adams Plus Shampoo will effectively kill the fleas in all their life stages and leave your dog happy.